-The following theorem states that if a knot $K$ can be written as the closure or some particular type of braid, then $K$ is persistently foliar.
-In particular $K$ is not an $L$-space knot and has no reducible surgeries.
+The following theorem states that if a knot $K$ can be written as the closure of a braid of a particular type, then $K$ is persistently foliar.
+In particular, $K$ is not an $L$-space knot and has no reducible surgeries.